 The Town of Limon operates under a council-mayor form of government and maintains accounting policies to conform to generally accepted accounting principles as applicable to governments.
-Proprietary funds and similar component units apply Financial Accounting Standards Board (FASB) pronouncements and Accounting Principles Board (APB) opinions issued on or before November 30, 1989, unless those pronouncements conflict with or contradict GASB pronouncements, in which case, GASB prevails.
 The following is a summary of the more significant policies.

 Reporting Entity

 The Town has no component units using the criteria as set forth in generally accepted accounting principles.
 The determination to include separate governmental entities is based on the criteria of Governmental Accounting Standards Board (GASB) Statement 14.
 GASB Statement 14 defines the reporting entity as the primary government and those component units for which the primary government is financially accountable.
 To be financially accountable, a voting majority of the component unit's board must be appointed by the primary government, and either A) the primary government must be able to impose its will, or B) the primary government may potentially benefit financially or be financially responsible for the component unit.